BrianMacCarvill/Jane-Street-July-Puzzle/jane_street_puzzle_july.md

 This is the same in the other direction, a car travelling at 1.5 miles/min will catch up to a car travelling at 1 mile/min twice as fast as a car travelling at 1.25 miles/min.

-I foramised this into to a (kinda) desity function of cars that are represented on our journey
+I formalised this into to a (kinda) desity function of cars that are represented on our journey

 ![alt text](image-1.png)